Bathroom refit advice

 Mark

 I always tile the walls first leaving the bottom cut to the floor.
 I then tile the floor and finish the bottom cuts to the floor as I think it's neater this way.
 If I have decent cuts to the ceiling and floor I'll start with a full tile, if not a cut.
-I tile with an empty bath, after I've grouted up I then fill the bath and silicone leaving the bath full over night while the silicone goes off.
+I tile with an empty bath, after I've grouted up I then fill the bath and Silicon leaving the bath full over night while the Silicon goes off.

-Tbh if your bath moves that much it ain't fitted properly. ...I would not fill it to tile I would leave a small gap to the bath only a millimetre or two then silcone with the bath full but like I said it shouldn't move that much if fitted correctly.....use dow cornering or mapei silicone make sure it bone dry and it should stick no problem..
+Tbh if your bath moves that much it ain't fitted properly. ...I would not fill it to tile I would leave a small gap to the bath only a millimetre or two then silcone with the bath full but like I said it shouldn't move that much if fitted correctly.....use dow cornering or mapei Silicon make sure it bone dry and it should stick no problem..

 Thanks,